sageerify/Weather-App/README.md

 Push to the branch (git push origin feature-branch).
 Open a Pull Request.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details....